 Student representatives of magazines, services, or mail order companies are prohibited from soliciting door-to-door in residence halls and on the campus.
 However, they may post notices on bulletin boards in the halls, giving their names and phone numbers or room numbers so students may view the product, provided the companies represented are bona fide agencies.
-Clearance must first be obtained from the Senior Vice President for Business and Finance or his or her designee.
+Clearance must first be obtained from the Chief Financial Officer or his or her designee.